Household Seasonal Grease Collection Nov. 1 Through Jan. 14

-Take two easy steps to create renewable energy:
+Take two easy steps to schedule curbside grease collection:

 - Used cooking grease should be placed in clear plastic containers, sealed, and labeled “used cooking oil” before being placed curbside by 7:30 a.m. on garbage pickup day.